 - Chicken, Bean, and Cheese Burritos for the Freezer

 Tools to make the job easier:

 - A great slow cooker – I’ve never done any real research when purchasing a machine.
 Mine have been whatever Target had on hand when I happened to go there.
 I have two Crockpots (a 5-qt round and a 6-qt oval so oval that it’s not made anymore, but this is similar) and one small Proctor Silex.
 I just bought this 4-quart machine for $17 shipped!

 - A potato masher – for chunkier beans

 - An immersion blender – for smoother beans

 - plastic, BPA-free, canning jars

-- 1 pound dry pinto beans, sorted, rinsed, and soaked overnight or up to 24 hours
+- 1 lb dry pinto beans sorted, rinsed, and soaked overnight or up to 24 hours

 - Drain and rinse the soaked beans and place them in a 5-quart slow cooker.
 Add 8 cups of water.
 The beans should be covered by about 2 inches of water.
 Cook 6 to 12 hours on LOW.
 (I like to do this overnight.)

 - Drain the beans and mash them to the texture you prefer.
 Add water to thin it to your desired consistency.

 - Stir in onion powder, chili powder, and salt.
 Adjust seasonings to taste.

 Promptly store leftovers in an airtight container in the refrigerator, for up to 3 days.